 After the awards ceremony the Queen spoke some words in Spanish and Valencian, in which she highlighted that “surrounded by excellence in this delivery of the Rey Jaime I awards, I would like to promote the idea, that we all share, that knowledge, science, education, culture (also business culture), innovation, this idea, is what will continue to lead us to the place where, each one from his responsibility, we will continue to grow as a country in a better and fairer Spain”.

-Usually, both King Felipe and Queen Letizia both preside over this ceremony, but today due to the Catalonia Crisis King Felipe, who has cancelled all the engagements of the week, was absent.
+Usually, both King Felipe and Queen Letizia presided over this ceremony, but today due to the Catalonia Crisis King Felipe, who has canceled all the engagements of the week, was absent.

 For the occasion, Queen Letizia premiered another Felipe Varela number.

 The white tweed dress is made up of silver and nude ribbons.

 The dress features three-quarter sleeves, front pockets, and a lapel neckline with metallic buttons on the front and slits on the back hem of the skirt.
 The high light of the dress was Trompe-l’oeil silver wide belt.

 The style and fabric of the dress are quite similar to another tweed skirt suit from Felipe Varela that is already part of Letizia’s wardrobe.